PojavLauncherTeam/VGPU/README.md

 The % mod operator is not yet supported (this causes MC1.17 to fail because shader uses %)

-About mipmap:
+# About vk
-Now I'm trying to rebuild the mipmap converter.
+Now and in the future I will work mainly on the vgpu_vk branch.